 Don’t save credit cards in websites

 Breaches are far too common; anything you save on a website could be stolen at some point.
-Despite the common prompts asking you if you want to save your credit card information at a site, don’t do it.
+Despite the common prompts asking you to save your credit card information at a site, don’t do it.
 That information is gold to hackers.
-Instead, use a service like Password Boss to securely store all of your personal details and credit card information so you can enter it online when needed.
+Instead, use a service like Password Boss to securely store all of your personal details and credit card information.

 While automated methods of monitoring accounts is critical, they can’t catch everything.
 That’s why it’s so important to keep your eyes open, scanning everything with a critical eye.
 One of the most important steps you can take is performing a Dark Web scan of all of your passwords and email addresses each month.
 Unlike the public web (where you can shop online, use social media, etc.) and the deep web (internal company sites, member-only websites, pages behind paywalls, online databases, etc.), the Dark Web is a hidden part of the Internet invisible to search engines.
 While it only represents about three percent of the Internet, the Dark Web is a dangerous place where your information may live and grow if it has ever been hacked.
 It’s also a place where criminals buy credit card numbers, userids and passwords, hacked accounts, software to help hack into accounts, and the services of hackers.
 If you discover any illicit activity related to your accounts during the Dark Web scan, immediately change any passwords that have been compromised.

 It’s also good practice to provide as little information as possible, both online and in person.
 For example, many doctors’ offices still request your Social Security Number.
 It’s fine to decline that information.
 They don’t really need it; all they need is your insurance information.